MSc Politics

 If you're looking for work in the public sector, the third sector or with non-governmental organisations our MSc in Politics is the course for you.
 It's also excellent preparation for PhD work in politics or in the social sciences.

-The School of Government & Public Policy has a number of research centres that relate to the topics covered and the content of the course.
+The Department of Government & Public Policy has a number of research centres that relate to the topics covered and the content of the course.
 For example, the European Policies Research Centre is a leading hub for the study of regional development policy and collection of such data in Europe, a centre that is of increasing importance in the wake of Brexit.

 Specialised policy centres focused on health and energy – such as the Centre for Energy Policy – also add to the applied policy environment at Strathclyde.
 The Institute for Future Cities' City Observatory, located in Strathclyde’s award-winning Technology & Innovation Centre, uses data to understand and address urban problems.
 The University also has many centres and institutes with projects that incorporate European governance and political issues, such as the Fraser of Allander Institute.